raspberrypilearning/cd-beginner-scratch-sushi/en/step_8.md

 --- /collapse ---

 The fish moves now, but you need it to bounce off the edge of the Stage too.
-Yet again, there’s a **motion** block for this!
+Yet again, there’s a **Motion** block for this!

 + Find the `if on edge bounce`{:class="blockmotion"} block, and add it in after the `wait`{:class="blockcontrol"} block.